albertoventurini/graph-book-reviews/doc/modelling-data-with-graphs.md

 - **Query 1**: get the average rating for each author.
 - **Query 2**: get all books reviewed by users from a specific country.

-The pattern for both queries will be the same: start with a node (or a set of nodes) and navigate through edges and nodes, until we reach the data we want to return.
+The pattern for both queries will be the same: starting with a node (or a set of nodes), we navigate through edges and nodes, until we reach the data that we want to return.

 ### Query 1: average rating for each author